PATH CASE STUDY

 Health facilities reached

-To date, PATH and its government partners have installed 36 STREAM devices across 30 health facilities, with plans to expand the use of the STREAM to up to 100 health care facilities by 2025.
+To date, PATH and its government partners have installed 36+ STREAM devices across 30 health facilities, with plans to expand the use of the STREAM to up to 100 facilities by 2025.

-Health facilities are using their own budgets to procure STREAM consumables (for example, salt and vinegar) for chlorine production, and regionally based biomedical engineers are supporting health facilities with STREAM maintenance and repair needs.
+The facilities are using their own budgets to procure STREAM consumables (for example, salt and vinegar) for chlorine production, and regionally based biomedical engineers are supporting facilities with maintenance and repair of the devices.

-Collaborating with health system champions led to policy approvals and regulatory certifications that are expanding the reach of the STREAM across public health systems in Uganda, Ghana, and Ethiopia.
+Collaborating with government actors at all levels led to policy approvals and regulatory certifications that are expanding the reach of the STREAM across the public health systems in Uganda, Ghana, and Ethiopia.

-Going forward, PATH will continue to work together with government leaders, private-sector partners, and other WASH and health stakeholders by supporting technical innovation and shaping the market to expand the introduction and scale of the STREAM worldwide.
+Going forward, PATH will continue to work with government leaders, private-sector partners, and other WASH and health stakeholders to support technical innovation and shape the market to expand introduction and scale-up of the STREAM Disinfectant Generator worldwide.

 Read the learning brief